 Comparing Sleep Number beds to the Leesa mattress is tricky for more than one reason.
 Sleep Number has been in the game much longer and has more options in terms of products, but Leesa’s straightforward bed-in-a-box mattress is comfortable, high-quality and pretty budget friendly.

 So what sets these beds apart and which one could be the best fit for you?
-We’re putting everything you need to know about both of these brands side-by-side so you can make the best decision for you and your family.
+We’re putting everything people need to know about both of these brands side-by-side so they can make the best decision for them and their family.

 What They’re All About